MatinAniss/gpui-book/src/state-management/index.md

 # State Managemenet

-In this chapter, we will show you how to manage state in your GPUI application.
+In this chapter, you will learn how to manage state in your GPUI application.

 There are two main ways of storing application state.